Requirements for students entering with an M.S.

 - Oral Exam on Day 4

-Students must select four topic areas for the written part of the exam.
-These four topic areas are selected from the following nine options:
+Students must select three or four topic areas for the written part of the exam.
+If taking 4 written exams, the students should take Oral Exam Version #1 (see below).
+If taking 3 written exams, the student should take Oral Exam Version #2 (see below).
+The written exam topic areas are selected from the following nine options:

 - Cognitive Human Factors

 - Solid Mechanics